SchumacherFM/blog-cs/content/posts/2015/2015-04-18-magento-extend-a-admin-grid.md

 window to show all the comments related to this order.

 It will be left as an exercise to the reader to implement this behaviour into his/her own store instead of copying this code from GitHub.
+Some typos in the code are on purpose.

 ## Magento 2 implementation